You have seen enough other people's testimonials to know what you are missing.

-What this assessment helps you work out
+What the assessment helps you find

 01

-What credibility you may already have
+The credibility you may already have but haven't made visible yet.

 02